Our Cold Weather Alerts keep health and social care professionals informed about winter weather conditions that may impact on peoples health

 Cold temperatures can cause physiological effects such as thicker blood, increase in blood pressure and tightening of the airways - making people who already have conditions such as chronic lung disease and asthma even more vulnerable.
 People with Chronic Obstructive Pulmonary Disease (COPD) also have a significantly increased risk of ill-health and hospitalisation during periods of cold weather, as well as periods where there are high levels of circulating respiratory infections.
-We provide a COPD-related forecast alert service through GP surgeries across the UK, this service is known as Healthy Outlook.

 As you are already aware, there is a strong link between the onset of cold weather and deaths from both heart attacks and respiratory illnesses.
 Older people are particularly at risk as they do not feel the cold until their body temperature falls.

 We are working in partnership with the Public Health England to provide the Cold Weather Alerts that inform the Cold Weather Plan for England.
 The Cold Weather Plan and associated alerts help to inform key responders and carers about the likelihood of cold weather, raise awareness amongst the public about the effects of cold weather, reduce avoidable winter mortality and alleviate pressures on health and social care services during the winter months.